Kansas State has 3-0 start in Big 12 after 21-14 win at TCU

 UP NEXT

-Kansas St.: At home for the Sunflower State showdown against Kansas on Oct.
+Kansas State: At home for the Sunflower State showdown against Kansas on Oct.
 24.

 TCU: At home to play Oklahoma on Oct.
 24.